• Skip to primary navigation

 One of the first steps in freezing any vegetable is to wash and clean them thoroughly.

 The first is simply washing every piece carefully under cold running water.
-Gently rub as not to bruise the leaves or stems.
+Gently rub so as not to bruise the leaves or stems.

 Swiss chard in an ice water bath.